NEW: Instructions for posters added!.

 - Authors may present only one paper at the Congress, but may co-author other papers.

 - The presentation at the Congress must conform to the material in the published abstract.
-Once submitted, abstracts can be edited within the submission system until 10 January 2021 and during the period for revisions from 28 February to 7 March 2021.
-Afterwards, corrections are limited to numerical errors or typos and should be done during reading the proof prior to publishing.
+Once submitted, abstracts can be edited within the submission system until 9 January 2022 and during the period for revisions from 28 February to 6 March 2022.
+Afterwards, corrections are limited to numerical errors or typos and will be done by the Editor only prior to publishing.

 - Those who submit an abstract are committed to present the paper in person at the Congress.
 All presentations are conducted as poster sessions and include the presence at the poster at a set time as well as a short oral presentation and discussion in the audience which will be streamed online.
 However, due to the uncertainties caused by the Corona Pandemic, the course of the congress may change.
 This will be announced in time on the congress homepage.